contentauth/c2pa-node/README.md

 $ pnpm add c2pa-node
 ```

-This command downloads the latest Rust SDK and builds it as a binding locally (which is why Rust must be locally installed).

-**Note**: In the future, CAI may create binary releases so you won't need to install Rust on your machine.
+This command will download precompiled binaries for the following systems:
+- Linux x86_64
+- Linux aarch64 (ARM)
+- Windows x86
+- Windows ARM

+**Note**: macOS will be coming as soon as we add signed builds.

+For all other platforms, you will need Rust installed on your system, as the `postinstall` step will attempt to build our Rust SDK into a native Node.js module on your machine.

 ### Building custom binaries

-For platforms or architectures that do not have Rust tooling installed, you may need to build custom binaries.
+For platforms or architectures that do not have a precompiled binaries or Rust tooling installed, you may need to build custom binaries.
 To pre-build a binary, [install the Rust toolchain](https://www.rust-lang.org/tools/install) and then run the following commands on the target system or VM:

 ```sh
 $ cd c2pa-node